|Wayne & Diane King (#47708534)|

 At both schools I was a scholarship member of the basketball team.
-Consequently, I was truly blessed to have my college education paid for while being provided with the opportunity to play a game that I loved and at the same time receiving a good education.
+Consequently, I was truly blessed to have my college education paid for while being provided with the opportunity to play a game that I loved.

 The high school and college basketball coaches that I had for eight years, Bill Waddell (PRP), Gary Schaffer (PRP), Edgar Raleigh (Lees) and Gippy Graham (KSC), had a profound effect upon my educational career.
 I will always be thankful to each of them.

 Coach Waddell gave me some much needed basketball encouragement and the opportunity to be on the team during my freshman year in high school.
 Coach Schaffer did likewise and showed unwavering faith in me during the three years that I played for him (grades 10-12).
 Coach Raleigh offered me a basketball scholarship to Lees JC and the chance to play college ball to which I will always be grateful.
 Coach Graham at KSC was like a second father to me during my last three years in college.
 A former state legislator and former Mayor of Frankfort, he is now 86.
 We are good friends and see each other several times a year.

 Most of my graduate study was done at Eastern Kentucky University in Richmond, KY, the school from which I earned my Masters Degree (MS) and later my Rank I, both in education.
 I also attended graduate classes at Western Kentucky University and Georgetown College in obtaining certification in counseling and as a Director of Pupil Personnel.